 - Practical Scientific Procedures and Techniques

 - Laboratory Techniques and their Application

 - Investigative Project

 Standard College entry requirements: 5 GCSEs at grade 4 or above, including English Language or Literature.

 You will also need a GCSE Science or Applied Science at grade 5 or above and GCSE Mathematics minimum grade 5.

 How is the course assessed?

-Do I need to take A Level Maths with the Vocational Applied Science Extended Certificate?
+Do I need to study Maths alongside Applied Science?